 Preservationwerx is built on the concept that “old” matters.
 Old houses, buildings, farms, music, hand craft skills: it all matters.
 It makes us who we are today.
-The computer generated virtual world is meaningless without the backdrop of what’s real, and has been real for all time.
+The computer generated virtual world is meaningless without the backdrop of what’s real.
 Our job: to make sure all generations realize the beauty and purpose of old structures and spaces, and to insure their survival.

 A short list of what we do is easy, a description of why or how is close to impossible.